Ivica Dačić: Economy

 The Socialist-controlled gas monopoly Srbijagas which entered into partnership with Russian oil giant Gazprom during the coalition government with the Democratic Party.
 On 12 July, Dačić called the Serbian financial sector "the greatest enemy of the people".
-The stagnant economy has resulted in Dačić set to forming a "economic recovery council" by the end of August.
+The stagnant economy has resulted in Dačić set to forming an "economic recovery council" by the end of August.
 Dejan Šoškić was replaced as Governor of National Bank of Serbia by Jorgovanka Tabaković on 6 August 2012.

 Protege of Slobodan Milošević

 Because he was a high-profile spokesman for Milošević, he received the nickname "Little Sloba" after his mentor.
 Dačić said that the Socialist Party he inherited from Milošević made mistakes, but he still revered Milošević.
 He said, regarding his history with Milošević: "The past is of no interest to me because I cannot change it but we can do something to change our country's future."